llorracc/as.180.369-2023-Fall/contrib/galibest2/class-01-pitch-initial-thoughts.md

 I believe that there will be a small decrease in labor force participation as individuals aim to re-educate themselves to work with this more efficient form of capital but eventually, the rate will increase exponentially due to more skilled workers helping open up careers for lower-skilled individuals as well.

 Other than looking at the impact of immigration on labor force participation, I would also like to look at how gender participation has shifted.
 Due to the large amount of literature surrounding the varying sensitivities along gender lines, I hope to be able to see if men or women are more sensitive to immigration or industry changes when it comes to their labor force participation.

+When considering what kind of theory I would refer to throughout this process, I feel that I would test theories surrounding labor specialization.
+I would love to see how my results compare to that of Borjas(1999) who focused on a competitive model of supply and demand in a closed economy.
+I feel like we would be able to see how supplemental or detrimental immigration would be for the labor force.

+In priming myself for this topic I stumbled upon [this working paper from the Levy Economics Institute](https://www.levyinstitute.org/pubs/wp_870.pdf).
+I would love to look into their references and how they designed their research to not only offer a critique but potentially build on their paper.